gabraganca/S4/README.rst

 --------------

 You can get the latest stable version `here <https://github.com/gabraganca/S4/releases>`_.
-Unpack it, go into the directory and the run the following commands.
+Unpack it, go into the directory and then run the below commands.
 I recommend having `pip` installed.
 It makes installation and uninstallation a lot easier.

 ::